The Paddock Project

 • different genres: sculpture, painting, printmaking, photography, textiles, new media etc.

-• a place where visitors could discover the artistic and cultural stories of Dorset and the region
+• a place where visitors can discover the artistic and cultural stories of Dorset and the region

-• educational initiatives open to schools and the local community would be at the heart of the programme
+• educational initiatives open to schools and the local community will be at the heart of the programme

 • collaborative opportunities with local businesses, not for profit organisations and other regional, national and international galleries

-Several times a year so there would always be something new and exciting to see.
+At least four times a year so there will always be something new and exciting to see.

-Of course: educational initiatives would lie at the heart of the gallery’s programme, offering interesting and exciting opportunities for schoolchildren and the local community.
+Yes.
+Educational initiatives will lie at the heart of the gallery’s programme, offering interesting and exciting opportunities for children and the local community.

 Often yes, but some nationally important artworks can only be seen in low light levels for conservation reasons, and some come with copyright restrictions.

-There would be lots of opportunities to share your photographs with us on social media, and through some of the projects and exhibitions.
+There will be lots of opportunities to share your photographs with us on social media, and through some of the projects and exhibitions.

 There are several car parks in the town centre, as well as a train station.
-However, we recognise that parking can sometimes be difficult in Sherborne and so are working with Arup, a highly respected consultancy, as well as Sherborne Town Council and West Dorset District Council, to devise a detailed transport plan.
+However, we recognise that parking can sometimes be difficult in Sherborne and have been working with Arup, a highly respected consultancy, as well as Sherborne Town Council and Dorset Council, to devise a detailed transport plan.

 Yes.
-The construction of this world-class art gallery would conform to all modern accessibility standards to ensure everyone is able to use the building and take part in the activities there.
+The construction of this world-class art gallery will conform to all modern accessibility standards to ensure everyone is able to use the building and take part in the activities there.

 Yes.
-The shop and café areas would sell inspiring products from national and local artists and makers across a range of prices.
-The exhibition programme would also include regular exhibitions, fairs and events with artworks and craft for sale.
+The shop and café areas will sell inspiring products from national and local artists and makers across a range of prices as well as art books, stationery and children’s toys and books.

 How can I get involved in The Paddock Project?

-The first thing to do is sign up for our newsletter and follow us on Facebook.
+The first thing to do is sign up for our newsletter and follow us on social media.
 We want to keep everyone up to date with all our news.

-SCACT has secured the backing of a local charitable foundation which is willing to fund the design and construction costs of the multi-million pound building.
-The running costs would be funded by the gallery’s restaurant, café, shop, corporate and other events, sale of artworks and revenue from ticketed exhibitions.
+Sherborne Arts Trust has secured the backing of a local charitable foundation which is willing to fund the design and construction costs of the multi-million pound building.
+The running costs will be funded by the gallery’s restaurant, café, shop, corporate and other events, sale of artworks and revenue from ticketed exhibitions.